From Human-Nudged to Autonomous: Background Agents for KTLO Tasks

 Configure agents conservatively.
 Enable only Level 1 or Level 2 trust initially.
 Require human approval for all changes.
 The goal of this phase is establishing the workflow, not maximizing throughput.

-Phase 3: Graduated Rollout (Week 5-8)
+Phase 3: Graduated Rollout (Week 5 to 8)

 Expand agent scope progressively: